-BSc (Hons) Business Management (Placement Year)
+BSc (Hons) Business Management (Professional Placement Year)

 Businesses around the world are experiencing a period of rapid global economic change which they must react to in order to grow.
 The BSc (Hons) in Business Management will support you to develop a range of intellectual, analytical, and critical thinking skills that will position you to help these businesses address the challenges they face.
 You'll also have the chance to put your learning to practice during a work-based placement year.

 The BSc (Hons) in Business Management immerses you in the theory and practice of international business.
 During the degree you will study a wide range of modules covering key business disciplines with a focus on strategy and internationalisation.

 You will attend networking events, gain contacts through our alumni network, and have the opportunity to take part in a range of trips and activities to broaden your perspective on businesses and their operations.

 Upon successful completion of the degree you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management.
 Also, annual membership to CMI is free for one year after graduation.

 In the third year, you will complete a 12-month period in the workplace.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will develop confidence and industry contacts.

 We are delighted to work with a wider range of businesses, partners and accreditation organisations, some of which are shown below: